|

 Antiochus: The problem is, we’re just too many cultures

 trying to survive.
-We all should be one people.
-Every one
+We all should be “one” people.

-Reader 2: Many from Israel gladly adopted his religion and
+Reader 2: Many from Israel gladly adopted Antiochus’

-customs; they sacrificed to idols and profaned the Sabbath.
+religion and customs; they sacrificed to idols and profaned the

 Antiochus: Things are progressing, but I’m still not

 satisfied.
-Some of the Jews are still trying to hold on to
+There are still some of the Jews who are trying to

-their old ways.
-As a result, I forbid them to offer burnt
+hold on to their old ways.
+As a result, I forbid them to offer

-offerings and sacrifices.
-The Sabbath is no different than any
+burnt offerings and sacrifices.
+The Sabbath is no different

-other day.
-These Jews are just lazy, not wanting to work.
-Zeus
+than any other day.
+The Jews are just lazy, not wanting to

-gave us seven good days … all for work and pleasure.
-The Jewish
+work.
+Zeus gave us seven good days … all for work and

-feasts are ridiculous.
-Our Greek festival days are much greater
+pleasure.
+Their feasts are ridiculous.
+Our Greek festival days

-and have much more meaning.
-There’s nothing like the Winter
+are much greater and have much more meaning.
+There’s nothing

-Solstice Holiday and Ra Day!
-And by the way, your common
+like the Winter Solstice Holiday and Ra Day!
+And by the way, the

 anyone.

-Jewish temple, there is no need for the priesthood.
+Jewish temple, then there is no need for the priesthood.

 Antiochus: This is true!
 No more priesthood, either!